TDCole21/QA-SFIA2/README.md

 |2.2|Lack of content knowledge|Possible|Major|Substantial|A lack of understanding of the content covered in the academy will mean that I am unable to fulfill requirements needed for the project|I will first search the internet fo the answers to any questions I have, then seek peer help if I cannot find the answer, before finally approaching my trainer|
 |2.3|Jenkins pipeline error|Unlikely|Minor|Trivial|A problem with Jenkins compatibility with the GitHub webhooks would mean that the pipeline would not automatically run for every push to GitHub, compromising the autonomy of the continuous integration|If not able to be resolved by the deadline, then manual build requests in Jenkins can be used.|

+### Ongoing Risk Assessment
+How I added/removed/edited risks as the project progressed

+### Final Risk Assessment
+The resulting risk assessment

+## Project Architecture
+Detail how the backend processes work, from visual code to github to jenkins etc.
+Also detail how the code works front end for the user stories Wireframes for application/architecture diagram for servers

+Show functionality of servers 1,2,3 and 4.

 ## Testing
-I used a unit and integration testing method as a measure of my code quality for the application.
+I used a unit, integration and acceptance testing method as a measure of my code quality for the application.

 ### Unit Testing
 Unit testing is where individual units/ components of a software are tested.
 The purpose is to validate that each unit of the software performs as designed.
 A unit usually has one or a few inputs and usually a single output.
 It is the smallest testable part of any software, hence why I ran a URL and DB pytest to test each CRUD function and URL link.